umarhassan-mitodl/wgs.101-fall-2014/content/pages/assignments/essay-1.md

 *   Due between sessions 18 and 19
 *   Length: 6–7 pages (1500–1750 words)
 *   Attach a new cover letter describing revision changes
 *   **Bold changes from the first version**.
 Revisions should include at least **250 words** different from or added to the original.
-In revision, you also are encouraged to include images or facts from the online Museum exhibit section on our class site (e.g., {{% resource_link "ce3bf178-8cce-4b94-b74d-0af363c43cc5" "Women's Rights National Historical Park" %}}).
+In revision, you also are encouraged to include images or facts from the online Museum exhibit section on our class site (e.g., [Women's Rights National Historical Park](http://www.nps.gov/wori/index.htm)).

 **Note:** You are encouraged to schedule a conference with the writing advisor at some point in your writing and revising process: pre-writing / brainstorming, outlining, drafting a first version, or revising the essay.